wekan/wekanstudio/README.md

 - [Fullmoon](https://github.com/pkulchenko/fullmoon) Lua web framework, that is designed for Redbean webserver.
 - [Petclinic](https://github.com/xet7/pet) example, that was ported from Java to Fullmoon, and added code that makes possible to use same SQLite database from many CGI-like Lua processes.

 Native apps will be added for many CPU/OS.
-They will use APIs of above web framework.
+They will use same WeKan APIs, and native hardware features.

 ## Security